SAP-archive/teched2020-DEV164/exercises/ex12/README.md

 1. Open `sensormanager/webapp/control/Thermometer.js`.

-2. Enhance the code of the renderer to create several div elements which will be used to paint a thermometer using css.
+2. Enhance the code of the renderer to create several div elements which will be used to paint a thermometer using CSS.
+That's a lot of `div` elements.
+For productive development using SVG might be cleaner, but for the purpose of this tutorial, we stick with HTML.

 ***sensormanager/webapp/control/Thermometer.js***